The Michael Blank “Deal Desk”

 Do you want Michael to raise 100% of the equity for your deal?

-You must have tagged your deal in our “Deal Tagger” system, that prevents multiple members from negotiating the same deal.
+- You must have tagged your deal in our “Deal Tagger” system, that prevents multiple members from negotiating the same deal.

-You must submit the completed Syndicated Deal Analyzer (SDA) to the Deal Maker’s Mastermind Channel on Slack to get feedback on the deal.
+- You must submit the completed Syndicated Deal Analyzer (SDA) to the Deal Maker’s Mastermind online forum to get feedback on the deal.

-You must complete the “Deal Readiness Quiz” and answer all of the questions in the “About” tab in the SDA.
+- You must complete the all of the questions in the “About” tab in the SDA.

-We recommended that you ratify a Letter of Intent (LOI) per the template in the Document Library before scheduling a (paid) Deal Desk Review call.
+- We recommended that you ratify a Letter of Intent (LOI) per the template in the DMM Document Library before scheduling a (paid) Deal Desk Review call.
 However, if you want us to help you make an offer, then feel free to submit the deal to the Deal Desk and we'll help you get your LOI accepted.

-The final step is to submit the deal to the Deal Desk!
+- The final step is to submit the deal to the Deal Desk!
 (Just a reminder that the Deal Desk Review calls are By-The-Hour coaching calls charged at the current rate).
 The more prepared you are, and the more you have researched the deal, the less coaching calls you'll need.